strangerstudios/pmpro-download-monitor/readme.txt

 If you do not specify a template, the output of the [download] shortcode can be filtered for a non-member by using the filter: pmprodlm_shortcode_download_content_filter.
 This will alter the message shown to a visitor that is not logged in or a logged in user that doesn't meet membership requirements.

 == Changelog ==
+= .2.2 =
+* BUG FIX: Fixing issue where the download was not found if no template was specified.
+* ENHANCEMENT: Adding filter 'pmprodlm_shortcode_download_show_membership_required_filter' to optionally hide the "Membership Required" portion of the download shortcode output.

 = .2.1 =
 * BUG FIX: Using the get_id() method to get the id of downloads now that the ->id property is private.